tensorturtle/rebox/README.md

 print(coco_bbox.value) # array([134.4,  72. , 128. , 216. ])
 ```

+Level 3: Operations on `BBox`es

+Example: converting from YOLO-style to COCO-style bounding box format.

 Common formats such as YOLO, COCO, PASCAL_VOC, Albumentations, and Label Studio are provided as a convenience.
 If you wish to make your own coordinates format, instantiate the BBoxFormat class.